 Ramen is such a classic (and cheap!) meal.
-Although many recipes include a meat-based broth, ramen can easily be made plant-based.
+Although many recipes include a meat-based broth, it’s easy to make vegan ramen.
 Plus, there are many ways to use ramen noodles that aren’t soup.
 So, if you’ve wanted to fancy up your ramen or step up your ramen game, these recipes are for you!
-Feel free to view these and many more recipes on our Food Monster App!
+Feel free to view these vegan ramen recipes and many more on our Food Monster App!

 1. Instant Pot Ramen